pritipsingh/The-Productive-Champion/README.md

 - Choose between manual blocking and setting time intervals for focus periods.

 - More features coming soon:
-  - Decide what websites to block
+  - Decide what websites to block - This is live 🎉
   - ADHD mode
   - Bookmarking links